 - Shared Expectations on Intellectual Property Management

-While there will be finely detailed guidelines for tool, methods and other inovation techniques, there will not be any formal requirement that could be used for certification in this first release of the ISO 56000 series of standars.
+While there will be finely detailed guidelines for tools, methods and other innovation techniques, there will not be any formal requirement that could be used for certification in this first release of the ISO 56000 series of standards.
 There is still much to be done before we reach that point, and it is exciting to play a role in the creation of global standards from the ground up.
 Innovation management has great potential in conserving valuable resources, extending our productive capacity, and finding solutions to the biggest problems humanity faces.

 The Value of Standards